Manpreet-2002/Kickstart/README.md

 The CampaignFactory contract is sort of a manager for the campaign contract as the user invokes a transaction on the CampaignFactory contract to deploy an instance of a camapign on the blockchain and it records the address of that campaign instance.

+NOTE:- To run this application, add a scripts.js file in the ethereum folder and add the following code

+`const seedPhrase = "YOUR 12 WORD SEED PHRASE" const rinkebyInfuraKey = "YOUR INFURA KEY FOR RINKEBY NETWORK"

+exports.seedPhrase = seedPhrase;
+exports.rinkebyInfuraKey = rinkebyInfuraKey;`

 This was the final project in the Ethereum And Solidity The Complete Developers Guide : Udemy course